 Ruth Ellis - The last woman to be hanged

 In 1950 she married George Ellis, a dentist.
 They were soon to part when she became a club-manageress and call girl.
-Not long after that she met David Blakely, a racing car driver, who, she at first did not like.
-She thought he was too flash and arrogant, coming from a well-to-do family.
-At first he was besotted by her good looks and offered to marry her.
+Not long after that, she met David Blakely, a racing car driver, who, she at first did not like.
+She thought he was too flashy and arrogant, coming from a well-to-do family.
+At first, he was besotted by her good looks and offered to marry her.
 In 1955 they moved into 44 Egerton Gardens, together as man and wife, although she continued with her lovers.
-This led to bitter quarrels and eventually to a break up.
-In this highly charged situation, their rolls reversed, from Blakey’s dependence on her, to Ruth’s reliance on him.
+This led to bitter quarrels and eventually to a breakup.
+In this highly charged situation, their roles reversed, from Blakey’s dependence on her to Ruth’s reliance on him.
 When he finally left for good Ruth became jealous.

 She searched him out to an old girlfriend of his Carole Findlaker, who had married Anthony Seaton Findlaker, also a friend and mechanic of David’s.
 He moved into their second-floor flat with them at number 29 Tanza Road, in Hampstead.
 By now Ruth was becoming very angry and wanted David back at all costs.

 The second floor flat at 29 Tanza Road